jolmos11/msac-lab6/exercise08.md

         git diff

-6. Does the following command return anything?
+6. Does the following command return anything? - No

         git diff --staged